timoh6/timoh6.github.com/_posts/2014-06-16-PHP-data-encryption-cheatsheet.md

 **Always** authenticate the encrypted data.

-Use _Encrypt-then-MAC construction_.
+Use [Encrypt-then-MAC construction](http://www.daemonology.net/blog/2009-06-24-encrypt-then-mac.html).
 That is, first encrypt the data and finally take an HMAC-SHA-256 of the resulted ciphertext, and include all the relevant pieces under the HMAC (namely ciphertext and nonce).

 When decrypting, first check the HMAC using a constant-time string comparison (do not directly compare `$user_submitted_mac` and `$calculated_mac` with === string comparison).
-Or compare the strings using "[double HMAC verification](https://www.isecpartners.com/blog/2011/february/double-hmac-verification.aspx)".
-This is to avoid leaking exploitable timing information.
+Or better yet, compare the strings using "[double HMAC verification](https://www.isecpartners.com/blog/2011/february/double-hmac-verification.aspx)".
+This is to avoid leaking exploitable timing information that occurs on the === string comparison.

 If the HMAC matches, the ciphertext is safe to feed to decrypt process.
 If the HMAC does not match, exit immediately.